Mixed Integer Neural Inverse Design: Neural Inverse Design via Mixed-Integer Linear Programming

 The procedure for bound precomputation is similar to our original inverse problem where we calculate the minimum (maximum) of each node of the neural network using the same mixed-integer formulation (Equation~\ref{eq:relumilp}).
 Except that instead of minimizing (maximizing) the distance to the target $\mathbf{t}$, we minimize (maximize) the value of each individual node $k$ in layer $l$:

 This optimization is still subjected to constraints ~\ref{eq:lower_bound} to \ref{eq:binary_Z} for the considered \textit{node} and all preceding layers.

 Our bound tightening algorithm is based on \cite{fischetti2018deep} but extended to include the design constraints.
 Since designs ($\mathbf{x^{0}}$ in our notation) usually come with their own constraints, we observe that it is highly beneficial to enforce those constraints when precomputing the nodes' bounds as they lead to tighter bounds.
-The bound precomputation can be very expensive for larger networks especially within last layers of the network as it should be performed on each node separately.
+The bound precomputation can be very expensive for larger networks as it should be performed on each node separately.
+The computation is especially heavy within last layers of the network.
 In practice, we set a time limit ({$t$\textsubscript{max}}) for the solver during this computation. {If we stop the optimization prematurely, the relaxed solution of the optimization is the node's bound.
 As depicted in the inset figures, relaxed solutions are conservative estimation of the optimal solutions and guarantee that in case of a minimization (maximization) there are no smaller (larger) solutions than this estimation.
 The feasible solution, however, is the solution that is found for the original MILP problem thus far and there could be smaller (larger) values if the minimization (maximization) continues.
 It is important to note that using feasible solution as upper and lower bounds in an early-stopped optimization, results in overestimating the lower bound and underestimating the upper bound values.
-This will lead to calculating incorrectly tighter bounds and overestimating the number of stable ReLUs, which results in sub-optimal solutions.
-Algorithm~\ref{alg:precomputation} presents the extended bound computation step by step. }
+This will lead to calculating incorrectly tighter bounds and overestimating the number of stable ReLUs, which results in sub-optimal solutions. {Algorithm~\ref{alg:precomputation} in Appendix~\ref{sec:alg_appendix} presents the extended bound precomputation step by step.} }